Akshayc1/Pneumonia-Diagnosis/README.md

 NOTE : Sometimes github fails to render the ipynb notebooks, I believe that is some temporary (and recurring) issue with their backend.
 Try to open that notebook using nbviewer online, you don't need to install it.
-Just copy the jupytet notebook URL to  below link.
+Just copy the jupyter notebook URL to  below link.

 Link :  "https://nbviewer.jupyter.org/"